ctrl-alt-del-world/midway/README.md

 ✔️ 🍝 Seo Meta out of the Box (this works but i have a no-follow on robots.txt)
 ✔️ 🍝 Sanity Live Preview Content
 ✔️ 🍝 Docz website?
-✖️ 🍝 Add Analytics patterns (via get analytics)
+✔ 🍝 Add Analytics patterns
 ✔️ 🍝 Add ability to do multi-variant selection
 ✖️ 🍝 Add a single sync function via sane-sanity!!
 ✖️ 🍝 Product carousel